 Reservations and Prices

-All visiting should be agreed beforehand, please contact firstname.lastname@example.org to book accommodation and catering at the station.
-Alternatively, you can call us during the summer season (June-September) when the office hours are Mon – Fri 8:00-15:30 (p. +358 (0)400 611818).
+All visiting should be agreed beforehand, please contact firstname.lastname@example.org to book accommodation at the station.

 To discuss your requirements and arrangements for research and courses (facilities, transportation, equipment, assistance) please contact email@example.com.
 We are happy to help you already at the planning phase of your visit.

 Accommodation is mainly arranged in 2-4 person rooms.
-A few larger flats and a cabin are available for scientists who are accompanied by their families.
+A flat and a cabin (summertime) are available for scientists who are accompanied by their families.

 Visitors are provided with bed sheets and towels.
 Please note that sleeping bags are not allowed on the station’s beds.
 Please do not wear outdoor shoes inside the buildings.

 Accommodation for students and researchers’ guests can only be arranged for temporary purposes.